Harry Gamboa Jr. is an artist, writer, and educator.

 He is a co-founder of Asco (1972-1985), the Los Angeles-based performance group.

-He is a faculty member of the Photo/Media Program at California Institute of the Arts.
+He is Co-Director of the Photo/Media Program at California Institute of the Arts.

 He is a lecturer with the Chicana/o Studies Department at California State University, Northridge.

 National Portrait Gallery